gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-02/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - NEW MODULE: We're introducing the `tls-cert-private` module, which allows you to generate customized TLS certificate key pairs simply by updating a `docker-compose.yml` file and running `docker-compose up`.
+  - NEW MODULE: We&apos;re introducing the `tls-cert-private` module, which allows you to generate customized TLS certificate key pairs simply by updating a `docker-compose.yml` file and running `docker-compose up`.

   The module works by running a Docker container which downloads the latest version of OpenSSL and runs a series of commands to generate your certificates using RSA 4,096 bit encryption.
 The outputted files are then available on your local machine, where you may optionally encrypt the TLS private key.